AMSA Connect is currently experiencing higher than anticipated call volumes. If your call is not urgent, please email amsaconnect@amsa.gov.au

 AMSA Board Audit, Risk and Finance Committee charter

-1. The Board has established an Audit, Risk and Finance Committee (the Committee) in compliance with subsection 45(1) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
+1. The Board has established an Audit, and Risk Committee (the Committee) in compliance with subsection 45(1) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
 As required by subsection 45(2) of the PGPA Act the Committee has been constituted and performs functions in accordance with the requirements prescribed by the associated Public Governance, Performance and Accountability Rule 2014 (PGPA Rule)

 2. Under the PGPA Rule the accountable authority of a Commonwealth entity must determine the functions of the entity’s Committee by written charter (subsection 17(1).